Have you taken out a payday loan?

 Due to the requirement of fast cash, most people don’t think about the consequences.
 And thereby, they fall prey to the debt trap!

 At this moment, you might wonder what will happen if you don’t pay off your pdl?
-Well, your lender may threaten you to have you arrested or garnish your wages !
+Well, your lender may threaten to have you arrested or garnish your wages!
 But trust me, buddy, nothing like that is gonna happen!

 That’s why I always suggest everyone not to ignore court orders to appear!
-And make sure to check the validation of the debt before proceeding.
+Also, make sure to check the validation of the debt before proceeding.

 Now, you may ask me, what is the statute of limitations?